-It's not hard to understand why the emergence of VPN use over the last few years has grown in correlation with the omnipresence of Netflix and other streaming services.
-Installing a Netflix VPN is a fantastic way to get more from your subscription - we're here to explain why and to guide you to the best Netflix VPN options around.
+The growth of VPN use over the last few years has grown in pretty close correlation with the omnipresence of Netflix and other streaming services.
+And it's not hard to see why... installing a Netflix VPN is a fantastic way to get more from your subscription.

-In short, it's a VPN's ability to change your IP address that has made it such a useful tool for streamers everywhere.
+In short, it's the best Netflix VPNs' ability to change your IP address that has made them such a useful tool for streamers everywhere.
 So whether it's because you want to make sure you have access to your favorite shows and movies when planning a holiday or business trip, or you know that there's a juicy bit of content that's only available in certain territories, the best Netflix VPN will help you eke out even more value.

 How to use your Netflix VPN